Rebels battle Assad's forces for gateway to north Syria

 Hmood said that if rebels could take the base and secure the highway, they could intensify efforts to cut Assad's second main supply line to the north - the road from Latakia to Aleppo that passes through the town of Jisr al-Shughour.

-"If we liberate these barracks we will be able to protect our backs and move on to Jisr al-Shughour from which we can block supplies and reinforcement coming form Latakia," he said.
+"If we liberate these barracks we will be able to protect our backs and move on to Jisr al-Shughour from which we can block supplies and reinforcement coming from Latakia," he said.

 "This will give us a de-facto free zone ...
 The north will be liberated and will be our enforced free zone, and the battle will be in the south of the country."